rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 The probationary period may be skipped if and only if the Primary Officers come to a unanimous decision to skip probation and proceed directly to the removal of the Committee Head.
-This final clause should only be used in truly extraneous circumstances with a reasonable effort to allow the Committee Head to be present during the discussion and vote.
+This final clause should only be used in truly extraneous circumstances with a reasonable effort to include the Committee Head in the discussion.

 #### Resignation
 Committee Heads may resign at any point during their period of office.
 Upon